senaite/senaite2.com/docs/analysis_specifications.md

 the minimum allowed value, but includes 11 for the maximum allowed value.

-## Applying an Analysis Specification to a Sample
+## Apply an Analysis Specification to a Sample

 Now it is time to apply the *Analysis Specification* to a Sample.
 Navigate to the listing of all Samples and copy one of the existing Samples.